ruairica/annual-bitbucket-stats/README.md

-## Your annual statistics from Bitbucket
+## Your statistics from Bitbucket

-Displays useful information about pull requests you have made as well as pull requests you reviewed.
+Displays useful information about pull requests you have made as well as pull requests you reviewed.<br>Can display results for a specific quarter or a year (see below)

 ### Getting started